 To use Vaseline safely and effectively, it’s important to know how to apply Vaseline correctly.

-When using Vaseline on your body, make sure you start by washing before applying a thin layer of the product.
+- Make sure you start by washing/cleansing before applying a thin layer of the product.
 This will help ensure that any dirt or bacteria on your skin won’t get trapped under the Vaseline when applying it.
 Also, avoid getting Vaseline in open wounds or near your eyes, as these areas are highly sensitive.

 It’s best not to rub too hard as this could irritate delicate skin; instead, try massaging lightly with gentle circular motions.